 - (i) Appointments must be made to each Department or academic unit separately, but not necessarily simultaneously, using the same procedures as for regular appointments. - (ii) The annual reviews described in Sec.
-III.I.2 and applications for advancement according to Sec.
+III.1.2 and applications for advancement according to Sec.
 III.E will follow the normal procedures in each Department or academic unit, except that the Chairperson or comparable administrator of the secondary or joint academic unit or program will be consulted. - (iii) Faculty members holding secondary or joint appointments must be willing and able to participate in the activities of each unit according to the standards established by the separate units and specified in writing at the beginning of the secondary or joint appointment.
-In cases where a tenure-track faculty member is given a joint appointment before the tenure year, procedures to be followed for promotion and tenure should be specified in writing at the time of appointment.